What is a Faculty Learning Community?

 - Increase collaboration and make the best use of limited funding

 - Provide a flexible professional development structure to support learning of any topic

 - Increase communication and collaboration among faculty who, by the nature of their work in individual classrooms, are often isolated from colleagues

-- Attend at least eight monthly meetings.
+- Attend all required meetings, and attend 75% of optional meetings.
 FLC leaders may decide with their group to attend a workshop in replacement of or in addition to the normal monthly meetings.